livegenius/hanteichan/README.md

 # Hantei-chan #
 Hantei-chan, a word play on hantei-kun (French Bread's own internal tool), is a .HA6 visual editor for French Bread games.
-MBAACC support was dropped in version 2.
-The last release to support it is 1.1.1.
+MBAACC is only compatible with version 1.
 This program only for windows.

 ![screenshot](https://user-images.githubusercontent.com/39018575/119175726-311f4580-ba38-11eb-83dd-2d7d57c17f02.png)